AishuSrini/PowerApps-with-data/README.md

 In this lab, you will go though the following tasks:

 + Creating A Canvas App With Data From An Excel-File
-+ Creating A Canvas App With Power Apps Copilot
-+ Creating A Solution
-+ Add The Resources Created By Power Apps Copilot To A Solution

 # **☑️ Task 1: Create A Canvas App With Data From An Excel-File**
 In this task, you will: